Chapter exercises and solutions

-For many of our books, we also offer projects that continue from one chapter to the next.
-Then, each project represents a single application that is started from scratch after the first section of the book and can be enhanced by using the skills of each subsequent chapter.
+For many of our books, we also offer projects or case studies that continue from one chapter or section to the next.
+Then, each project or case study represents a single application that is started from scratch after the first section of the book and can be enhanced by using the skills of each subsequent chapter or section.

 For instance, the example above is one page of a technical support web application that can be used with our PHP book.
 This application starts with two web pages that the students build from scratch after they complete chapter 6.
 Then, the students add pages to the application after they complete subsequent chapters.
 This is the best test of whether your students are able to apply what they’ve learned to applications that are new to them.

-The PowerPoint slides in the courseware present all of the critical information that’s presented in the figures of the book.
-That includes all of the screen shots, diagrams, tables, and code that you may want to review in class.
+The PowerPoint slides in the courseware present all of the critical information that’s presented in the figures (illustrations) of the book.
+That includes all of the screenshots, diagrams, tables, syntax, and code that you may want to review in class.
 As a result, these slides make it easy for you to review any of the skills that your students have difficulty with.

 Beyond the book information, the slides for each chapter start with the instructional objectives, so you can review them in class.
-In some of our books, the slides for each chapter also end with the screen shots for the book exercises, as well as for any extra exercises that we offer.
+And for most of our books, the slides for each chapter end with the screenshots for the book exercises, as well as for the extra exercises that we offer.
 That makes it easy for you to answer questions and provide additional information about these exercises.